-Consider, for example, spectrum intensity at RRS (456 cm) and that at the Van Nuys seven-story building (174 and 230 cm, for the motion at the building base and free-field record, respectively).
+Consider, for example, spectrum intensity at RRS (456 cm) and that at the Van Nuys sevenstory building (174 and 230 cm, for the motion at the building base and free-field record, respectively).
 Purely based on this parameter, more damage may be expected at the site of building #17 than the Van Nuys seven-story building.
-This is due to the fact that strength, deformation and energy dissipation capacities of the structures are important factors in controlling the response, and therefore the damage.
+However, this did not occur, because strength, deformation and energy dissipation capacities of the structures are important factors in controlling the response, and therefore the damage.
 These factors, however, do not have any influence on the computed values of, e.g., elastic spectral ordinates or spectrum intensity.
 Hence, such parameters alone cannot accurately predict the observed damage.